 Some startups that hire consultants tend to stick with plan A. A consultant cannot actually tell a startup whether it should pivot or not.
 That decision will lie with the founders and CEO.
 So, hiring a consultant may prevent startups from trying a more lucrative Plan B.

-Experience Cannot be Bought
+Experience Cannot Be Bought

 Some startup founders make the mistake of relying entirely on the experience of the consultant they hire.
 The problem is, a consultant cannot be a stand-in for a customer development model.
 The company’s founders should go out there and develop it.
 An outsider simply won’t be able to fulfill this task.

-Business consultants can bring in tremendous benefits for startups when hired for the right reasons.
+Business consultants can bring tremendous benefits for startups when hired for the right reasons.
 Consider the pros and cons given above, and decide for yourself if your startup actually requires hiring a business consultant.